 What attracted you most to LHU, making you want to be the next president?

-Having grown up in a working class family myself, having attended a public university, and having worked for a major public university system, I was able to identify with those who are served by this remarkable institution.
+Having grown up in a working class family myself, having attended a public university, and having worked for a major public university system my entire career, I was able to identify with those who are served by this remarkable institution.
 Coincidentally, a relative of mine from Italy attended Lock Haven University 25 years ago as an exchange student.
 I had just begun my career in higher education and it was my responsibility to pick her up from High Hall and bring her back during winter break, and that was my first connection to Lock Haven University.

 What are you most looking forward to in your first semester as president?